Lomray-Software/react-mobx-manager/README.md

 <h1 align='center'>Mobx stores manager for React</h1>

 - One way to escape state tree 🌲🌳🌴.
 - Manage your Mobx stores like a boss - debug like a hacker.
 - Simple idea - simple implementation.
 - Small package size.
- - Support code splitting out of box.
+- Support code splitting out of the box.
 - Access stores from other stores.
- - Can be a replacement react context
+- Can be a replacement for react context.
 - And many other nice things 😎

 <p align="center">
   <img src="https://sonarcloud.io/api/project_badges/measure?project=Lomray-Software_react-mobx-manager&metric=reliability_rating" alt="reliability">